BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 install.packages(c("muscle","ape","seqinr")
 ```

 As we discussed last week in lab, performing sequence alignments in R isn't very efficient.
 There is one algorithm available in R that will allow us to perform alignments for small datasets.
 We don't even have to read the data into R first!
-Let's perform a test alignment on `dna.fasta.unaligned.dat` and store the output in `intermediate`.
+Let's perform a test alignment on `dna.fasta.unaligned.dat` and store the output in `alignments`.

 ```
 #load library